Business Valuation Mistakes to Avoid: What Can Go Wrong

 Misunderstanding standard valuation timelines creates unrealistic expectations.
 Business owners assuming two-week completions discover standard engagements require 4–8 weeks.
 Complexity, industry, and information availability affect duration.
 No amount of urgency perception accelerates analytical rigor requirements.
 Planning adequate lead time prevents timeline crises.

 Delaying draft review extends completion unnecessarily.
-Draft reports typically arrive weeks 6-7.
+Draft reports arrive around weeks 6–7.
 Scheduling review meetings within days maintains momentum.
 Waiting weeks for draft review then expecting immediate final delivery proves unrealistic.
-Build in adequate review time when establishing deadline commitments.
+Build adequate review time when establishing deadline commitments.

 Missing regulatory filing deadlines creates compliance failures.
-ESOP Form 5500 filings have strict deadlines.
+ESOP (Employee Stock Ownership Plan) Form 5500 filings have strict deadlines.
 Gift tax returns require year-end dated valuations.
-Financial reporting under ASC 805 must complete within one year of acquisition.
-Communicate deadline criticality at engagement ensuring valuators understand urgency and can commit realistically.
+Financial reporting under ASC 805 (the accounting standard governing how acquired business assets are recorded after a merger) must complete within one year of acquisition.
+Communicate deadline criticality at engagement ensuring valuators commit realistically.

 What scope and purpose mistakes undermine valuation usefulness?